New Furnace Installations in Older Homes Require More Information

 Update Insulation During New Furnace Installation

 Many older homes are not well-insulated.
 Even if insulation is present, it may be inefficient or unsafe for a new heating unit.
-A new furnace requires modern insulation materials, so HVAC technicians need to inspect your current insulation.
+An upgraded furnace requires modern insulation materials, so one of KS Services certified technicians will need to inspect your current insulation.

-KS Services is equipped to recommend adequate insulation so you get the most value from your new furnace.
+KS Services is equipped to recommend adequate insulation so you get the most value from your furnace upgrade.

 Ductwork Available to Your New Furnace